jackiehjm/stx-docs/doc/source/updates/kubernetes/software-upgrades.rst

 .. _software-upgrades-ul-ant-vgq-gmb:

--   the system must be “patch current”
+-   The system must be 'patch current'.

--   there must be no management-affecting alarms present on the system
+-   There must be no management-affecting alarms present on the system.

--   ensure any certificates managed by cert manager will not be renewed during the upgrade process
+-   Ensure that any certificates managed by cert manager will not be renewed during the upgrade process.

--   the new software load must be imported, and
+-   The new software load must be imported.

--   a valid license file for the new software release must be installed
+-   A valid license file for the new software release must be installed.

 The upgrade process starts by upgrading the controllers.
 The standby controller is upgraded first and involves loading the standby controller with the new release of software and migrating all the controller services' databases for the new release of software.
 Activity is switched to the upgraded controller, running in a 'compatibility' mode where all inter-node messages are using message formats from the old release of software.
-Before upgrading the second controller, is the "point-of-no-return for an in-service abort" of the upgrades process.
+Prior to upgrading the second controller, you reach a "point-of-no-return for an in-service abort" of the upgrades process.
 The second controller is loaded with the new release of software and becomes the new Standby controller.
-For more information on manual upgrades, see :ref:`Manual Platform Components Upgrade <manual-upgrade-overview>` .
+For more information on manual upgrades, see :ref:`Manual Platform Components Upgrade
+<manual-upgrade-overview>` .

 If present, storage nodes are locked, upgraded and unlocked one at a time in order to respect the redundancy model of |prod| storage nodes.
 Storage nodes can be upgraded in parallel if using upgrade orchestration.

-Upgrade of worker nodes is the next step in the process.
-When locking a worker node the node is tainted, such that Kubernetes shuts down any pods on this worker node and restarts the pods on another worker node.
+Worker nodes are then upgraded.
+Worker nodes are tainted when locked, such that Kubernetes shuts down any pods on this worker node and restarts the pods on another worker node.
 When upgrading the worker node, the worker node network boots/installs the new software from the active controller.
 After unlocking the worker node, the worker services are running in a 'compatibility' mode where all inter-node messages are using message formats from the old release of software.
 Note that the worker nodes can only be upgraded in parallel if using upgrade orchestration.

 The final step of the upgrade process is to activate and complete the upgrade.
 This involves disabling 'compatibility' modes on all hosts and clearing the